Brahman: Brahman as an ontological concept

 Brahman, along with Self (Atman) are part of the ontological premises of Indian philosophy.
 Different schools of Indian philosophy have held widely dissimilar ontologies.
-Buddhism and Carvaka school of Hinduism deny that there exists anything called "a Self" (individual Atman or Brahman in the cosmic sense), while the orthodox schools of Hinduism, Jainism and Ajivikas hold that there exists "a Self".
+Buddhism and Charvaka school of Hinduism deny that there exists anything called "a Self" (individual Atman or Brahman in the cosmic sense), while the orthodox schools of Hinduism, Jainism and Ajivikas hold that there exists "a Self".

 Brahman as well the Atman in every human being (and living being) is considered equivalent and the sole reality, the eternal, self-born, unlimited, innately free, blissful Absolute in schools of Hinduism such as the Advaita Vedanta and Yoga.
 Knowing one's own self is knowing the God inside oneself, and this is held as the path to knowing the ontological nature of Brahman (universal Self) as it is identical to the Atman (individual Self).
 The nature of Atman-Brahman is held in these schools, states Barbara Holdrege, to be as a pure being (sat), consciousness (cit) and full of bliss (ananda), and it is formless, distinctionless, nonchanging and unbounded.

 In theistic schools, in contrast, such as Dvaita Vedanta, the nature of Brahman is held as eternal, unlimited, innately free, blissful Absolute, while each individual's Self is held as distinct and limited which can at best come close in eternal blissful love of the Brahman (therein viewed as the Godhead).

 Other schools of Hinduism have their own ontological premises relating to Brahman, reality and nature of existence.
 Vaisheshika school of Hinduism, for example, holds a substantial, realist ontology.
-The Carvaka school denied Brahman and Atman, and held a materialist ontology.
+The Charvaka school denied Brahman and Atman, and held a materialist ontology.